-1. Community to be Served: The parties agree that the community to be served by this Charter is defined as follows: The School's population are students, in grades K-8 residing in Hillsborough County, Florida as identified in the application.
-Woodmont Charter School's application update is attached as Appendix I.

-2. Recruitment: The School may recruit throughout all segments of the community via direct mailings, public advertisement utilizing local and community press and informational meetings at a variety of locations using both English and other languages where appropriate.

-3. Enrollment: Any student residing in the Hillsborough County School District is eligible for admission to the School, although the School shall give preference to students living within an attendance zone for the School.
+- 1. Community to be Served: The parties agree that the community to be served by this Charter is defined as follows: any student residing in Hillsborough County with an emphasis on students in the area of southern Hillsborough County, as stated in its original applications. - 2.
+Recruitment: The School may recruit throughout all segments of the community via direct mailings, public advertisement utilizing local and community press and informational meetings at a variety of locations using both English and other languages where appropriate. - 3.
+Enrollment: Any student residing in the Hillsborough County School District is eligible for admission to the School, although the School shall give preference to students living within an attendance zone for the School.
 The School agrees to enroll an eligible student by accepting a timely application unless the number of applications exceeds the capacity of a program, class, grade level, or building as agreed to in Appendix I. In such case, all applicants shall have an equal chance of being admitted through a random selection process.
-Preference may be given to siblings of students enrolled in the School, children of staff, or children of members of the School's governing board or any other enrollment preference set forth in §1002.(10)(d), Florida Statutes.
+Preference may be given to siblings of students enrolled in the School, children of staff, or children of members of the School's governing board or any other enrollment preference set forth in §1002.(10)(d), F.S.
 The School agrees to submit its projected enrollment by November 15 of each year.
-The School shall not admit students to exceed its projected Full Time Equivalent ("FTE") enrollment by category unless the Sponsor and the School mutually agree in writing.

-4. Enrollment Compliance: The School may limit the enrollment process only to target student populations as set forth by §1002.33(10)(e), Florida Statutes.
-The School shall comply with §1003.22, Florida Statutes, and other applicable statutes concerning school entry health examinations and immunizations.

-5. Non-Discrimination: The School shall adopt and implement a non-discriminatory policy regarding the placement, assessment, identification, and selection of students with disabilities who are served in Exceptional Student Education ("ESE") programs and students who are served in English or Speaker of Other Languages ("ESOL") programs.
-The School shall not violate the anti-discrimination provisions of §1000.05, Florida Statutes.

-6. Conflicts with Parents: The School shall handle all conflicts between the School and the parents/legal guardians of the students enrolled at the School.
+The School shall not admit students to exceed its projected Full Time Equivalent ("FTE") enrollment by category unless the Sponsor and the School mutually agree in writing. - 4.
+Enrollment Compliance: The School may limit the enrollment process only to target student populations as set forth by §1002.33(10)(e), Florida Statutes.
+The School shall comply with §1003.22, Florida Statutes, and other applicable statutes concerning school entry health examinations and immunizations. - 5.
+Non-Discrimination: The School shall adopt and implement a non-discriminatory policy regarding the placement, assessment, identification, and selection of students with disabilities who are served in Exceptional Student Education ("ESE") programs and students who are served in English or Speaker of Other Languages ("ESOL") programs.
+The School shall not violate the anti-discrimination provisions of §1000.05, Florida Statutes. - 6.
+Conflicts with Parents: The School shall handle all conflicts between the School and the parents/legal guardians of the students enrolled at the School.
 The resolution of such conflicts shall be the responsibility of the School; not the Sponsor.
 Evidence of each parent's/guardian's acknowledgement of the School's parent conflict resolution process shall be available for review upon request by the Sponsor.
+The Sponsor shall notify the School of any conflicts or complaints it receives so that the School can utilize its parent conflict resolution process to resolve conflicts.